Chieze-Franklin/Bolt.js-Book/the-setup-view.md

 See [/api/users](/users-api.md) for more information.

-# Creating a Role
+## Creating a Role

+Bolt employs a role-based access control mechanism: your capabilities on Bolt are determined by the roles you assume.

+To create a role, send a `POST` request to [/api/roles](/roles-api.md).
+This endpoint is also a sensitive endpoint, so every `POST` request to it must include the `X-Bolt-App-Token` custom header.

+See [/api/roles](/roles-api.md) for more information.

-Assigning a Role to a User
+## Assigning a Role to a User

 Performing the Steps in setup.json